Come, my beloved

 Au revoir

-Ariel and Chana point out that "The Song thus ends with the motif of the lovers parting at dawn, as in the aubade of later traditions.
+Ariel and Chana point out that the Song ends “with the motif of the lovers parting at dawn, as in the aubade of later traditions.
 An ending that looks forward in anticipation to another meeting:”

 Hurry, my love!